3 Teens Kill 4: History

-In 1983, Wojnarowicz left the band pursuing visual art, writing and film-making.

-He continued to collaborate on various projects with the members of 3 Teens Kill 4 before his death in 1992.
+In 1983, Wojnarowicz left 3 Teens Kill 4 to focus on visual art, writing and film-making.
+He continued to collaborate on various projects with the members of the band before his death in 1992.

-In 1984, Bill Gerstel joined the ranks and for the first time the band had a drummer.
+In 1984, Bill Gerstel joined the ranks, giving for the band its first drummer.

-They continued recording and performing for the next 3 years sharing the stage with a long list of artists from this era.

-DNA, James Chance, Bush Tetras, Soundgarden, Wall of Voodoo, Glenn Branca, Sonic Youth, ESG, Certain General, The Del-Byzanteens, Suicide, and Madonna.

-The band dispersed in 1987.
+They continued recording and performing for the next three years, sharing the stage with a long list of artists from this era, including DNA, James Chance, Bush Tetras, Soundgarden, Wall of Voodoo, Glenn Branca, Sonic Youth, ESG, Certain General, The Del-Byzanteens, Suicide, and Madonna.
+The band disbanded in 1987.
 All of the members continued writing, performing, producing art and recording.

 3 Teens Kill 4 reunited in 2010 at the Mudd Club/Club 57/New Wave Vaudeville show at New York's Delancey Street Lounge.

-That night included the Bush Tetras, Tish and Snooky, The Comateens and Richard Lloyd from Television.
+That night included the Bush Tetras, Tish and Snooky, the Comateens and Richard Lloyd from Television.

-In 2011, a multi-media show of music, dance, film, slides and live art called In Peace & War: 3 Teens Kill 4 had 3 nights at New York's HOWL Festival.
+In 2011, a multi-media show of music, dance, film, slides and live art called "In Peace & War: 3 Teens Kill 4" had three nights at New York's Howl Festival.

-The band was joined on stage by choreographer Ishmael Houston-Jones and Antony of Antony and the Johnsons along with numerous other artists, dancers and singers.
+The band was joined on stage by choreographer Ishmael Houston-Jones and Anohni of Anohni and the Johnsons along with numerous other artists, dancers and singers.

 The rarely seen film Beautiful People by Wojnarowicz was screened.

-In 2016, Bill Gerstel, the band's very human drummer, died after a long battle with cancer.
+In 2016, drummer Bill Gerstel died after a long battle with cancer.

-In 2018, the re-released album 3 Teens Kill No Motive was included as a sound installation at the Whitney Museum's retrospective for David Wojnarowicz called History Keeps Me Awake At Night.
+In 2018, the re-released album No Motive was included as a sound installation at the Whitney Museum's retrospective for David Wojnarowicz called History Keeps Me Awake At Night.
+The band did their last performance on September 26, 2018, for the closing of the exhibit at the Whitney.
 The exhibit continued in 2019 in Europe.

-The band did their last performance on September 26, 2018, for the closing of History Keeps Me Awake At Night at the Whitney Museum of American Art.

-Beloved co-founder Brian Butterick (aka Hattie Hathaway) died on January 30, 2019, after a 6-month battle with lung cancer.
+Co-founder Brian Butterick (aka Hattie Hathaway) died on January 30, 2019, after a six-month battle with lung cancer.